cseanburns/systems-librarianship/src/1c-what-is-sysadmin.md

 ## Conclusion

-In this section I provided definitions of systems administrators and also the related or more specialized positions, such as database administrator, network administrator, and others.
+In this section, I provided definitions of systems administrators and also the related or more specialized positions, such as database administrator, network administrator, and others.

 I provided links to various certifications you might pursue as a systems administrator, and links to associations that might benefit you and your career.

 Technology manages so much of our daily lives, and computer systems store lots of data about us.
-Since systems administrators manage these systems, they hold a great amount of responsibility to protect them and our data.
+Since systems administrators manage these systems, they hold a great deal of responsibility to protect them and our data.
 Therefore, I provided links to two code of ethics statements that we will discuss.

 It's also important to keep up with the technology, which changes fast.
-The work of a systems administrator is much different today than it was ten or twenty years ago, and that surely indicates that it could be much different in another ten to twenty years.
+The work of a systems administrator is very different today than it was ten or twenty years ago, and that surely indicates that it could be much different in another ten to twenty years.
 If we don't keep up, we won't be of much use to the people we serve.